-Removing the cooling shroud Installing the cooling shroud
+Removing the cooling fan blank Removing the cooling shroud Installing the cooling shroud

 Internal USB memory key (optional)

 The USB memory key installed inside your system can be used as a boot device, security key, or mass storage device.

 To boot from the USB memory key, configure the USB memory key with a boot image and then specify the USB memory key in the boot sequence in System Setup.